Getting to East Lansing

 When to Arrive

-You need to arrive anytime on August 11, 2024.
+You need to arrive anytime on August 11, 2025.
 Check your itinerary and make sure you have enough time between connecting flights to account for delays.
 It is better to have long waits in connecting airports than missing a connecting flight and having to figure out a new flight.
 If you miss a flight, talk to the airlines right away.
 They are the ones who will fix things for you–they will get you on another flight, and if necessary arrange meal voucher and/or hotel vouchers if the delay was the airline’s fault.
-Then email, whatsapp, or facebook message the coordinator, Danielle with your new arrival information.
+Then email, WhatsApp, or send a Facebook message to the MSU FLTA Supervisor (Emily) with your new arrival information.

 General Advice